Overview

 In 2009, U.S. company Noble Energy (acquired by Chevron in 2020) and its local partners discovered the Tamar field, which until 2020 provided the majority of Israel’s natural gas.
 A more recent development by Chevron and its local partners is the Leviathan gas field, which started production in late 2019 and has contingent resources totaling 605 bcm of natural gas (almost double the size of Tamar and approximately two thirds of the gas discovered to date offshore Israel).
 In 2021, Leviathan surpassed Tamar and provided more than 50% of Israel’s natural gas.
 Additional Exploration and Production International Oil Companies (IOC’s) operating in Israel are Greek company Energean and its partners, developing the Karish and Tanin fields (Karish project began gas production in October 2022), as well as block D (awarded in 2019), and their most recent gas discovery - the Katlan deposit (also known as Olympus).
 In addition, British companies Cairn and Pharos and their Israeli partners were awarded blocks A and C in 2019.

 Other than supplying Israel’s domestic natural gas demand, the export market for natural gas produced in Israel is growing significantly.
-Total exports of natural gas from Israel in 2022 increased by 29% compared to 2021.
-Of the total exports, exports to Egypt grew by 37%, and exports to/via Jordan grew by 16%.
+In 2024, it represented 49% of total consumption, an all-time record.
+Total exports of natural gas from Israel in 2024 increased by 13.2% compared to 2023.
+Of the total exports, exports to Egypt grew by 16%, and exports to/via Jordan grew by 6%.
 The Government of Israel is planning to increase its gas exports; in a recent announcement, the Minister of Energy announced plans to increase gas exports from the Tamar field to Egypt by 60% starting in 2026.
-Also, discussions are underway to establish a liquefied natural gas (LNG) vessel at the Leviathan gas reservoir to reduce dependance on Egypt’s LNG facilities.
+In August 2025, Israel’s Leviathan natural gas field has signed the largest export agreement in the country’s history, worth up to $35 billion to supply additional gas to Egypt.

 Renewable Energy

-Despite ample solar power potential, Israel continues to fall short of meeting previously stated renewable energy targets, producing in 2022 only 10.1% of its electricity from renewable sources.
-Bureaucratic bottlenecks, a lack of land resources, underdeveloped transmission infrastructure from remote generation sites, and recent discoveries of offshore gas that can produce electricity at a lower cost than solar are often cited as factors explaining the lower-than-expected use of renewable energy.
+Israel continues to fall short of meeting previously stated renewable energy targets, producing in 2023 only 12.5% of its electricity from renewable sources.
+Bureaucratic bottlenecks, limited land resources, underdeveloped transmission infrastructure from remote generation sites, and recent discoveries of offshore gas that can produce electricity at a lower cost than solar are often cited as factors explaining the lower-than-expected use of renewable energy.
 In line with Israel’s commitments to the Paris Agreement, in July 2021, the Israeli government updated its 2015 greenhouse gas (GHG) emission reduction goal to 27% decrease in GHG emission levels by 2030, using 2015 as the base year.
 As part of this decision, the government commits to reducing 2030 GHG emissions originating from electricity generation by 30%, using 2015 as the base year.
 An earlier government decision from 2020 sets renewable energy targets of 30% of electricity to be generated from renewable sources by 2030.
-According to this plan, solar will account for approximately 90% of the electricity, and wind, water and biomass will provide the remaining 10%.
+According to this plan, solar will account for approximately 90% of the electricity generated by renewable energy sources, and wind, water and biomass will provide the remaining 10%.
 To reach this new goal, Israel will need to increase its overall installed capacity from solar systems to 17.1 GW (almost 3.5 times of its capacity in 2022– 4.7 GW).
 It will also need to increase overall storage capacity by 10 times from 300 MW in 2020 to approximately 3,000 MW in 2030.

 Leading sub-sectors for U.S. companies include Electricity Infrastructure, Natural Gas, and Renewable Energy (including Energy Storage).
 Specifically, supply of electricity transmission and distribution equipment, purchasing and operation of power generation sites by Independent Power Producers, and development of renewable energy projects including supply of relevant equipment, are all viable opportunities for U.S. exporters.